 Wafu is good.

 This is Mari Toyoda’s company.
-Originally a Tokyo native, she lives and has developed her foods in Quebec.
+Originally a Tokyo native, she lives and has developed her line in Quebec.
 Wafu means ‘Japanese style’.

 There’s no junk in her dressings.
 Unless you see sodium benzoate that way.